boris-marinov/persistent-clazz/README.md

 Making a user friendly persistent API is tricky, especially when dealing with nested structures.
 You have to explicitly construct a new object on each change.
 You cannot just call a method of an object you reference - you have to update the reference with the new version.

-However fluent persistent API's are also a real pleasure to use and they work as a very nice alternative to functional composition.JavaScript already has facilities for creating immmutable datastructures - the `Object.freeze` method, so all it takes to finish up the job is to define a couple of very simple helpers.
+However fluent persistent API's are also a real pleasure to use and they work as a very nice alternative to functional composition.
+JavaScript already has facilities for creating immmutable datastructures - the `Object.freeze` method so all it takes to finish up the job is to define a couple of very simple helpers.

 ##Example